 Administrative Project Specialists (APS) work alongside the Project Coordinator (PC) in supervision of local volunteers and providing support for the coordinating team.
 He/she is responsible to the project coordinator.
 Specific responsibilities include but are not limited to:

-- Coordinate Registration
+- Coordinate registration and paperwork

 - Assist Project Coordinator (PC) in making squad assignments